iZettle/sdk-android/README.md

     .amount(20000L)
     // MANDATORY, Reference object created in previous step .reference(reference)
-    // MANDATORY, enable login prompt in the payment flow if user is not yet logged-in .enableLogin(enableLogin)
+    // MANDATORY, enable login prompt in the payment flow if the user is not yet logged in .enableLogin(enableLogin)
     // OPTIONAL, you can enable tipping (disabled by default)
     // This option will only work for markets with tipping support